 Stage III: The cancer is located in one or both ovaries and the pelvis and has spread into the peritoneum (T3, N0, M0).

-Stage IIIA: The cancer has spread microscopically throughout the pelvis (T3, N0, M0).
+Stage IIIA: The cancer has spread microscopically into the peritoneal cavity (T3, N0, M0).

 Stage IIIB: The cancer has spread into the peritoneal area with areas of tumor growth that are 2 cm or smaller (T3b, N0, M0).